 Business Loan | Business Line of Credit | Equipment Financing | Merchant Cash Advance | |

-Receipt of funds | As a lump sum | As and when needed | Goes direct to equipment supplier | As a lump sum |
+Receipt of funds | As a lump sum | As and when needed | Goes directly to the equipment supplier | As a lump sum |

 Repayment period | 3 months – 5 years | Open-ended | 3 months – 7 years | Open-ended |